XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 ## Where do I read?

-&nbsp;&nbsp;The latest blog post was uploaded on [4 June 2025: *Lore Changes, and the Kirivian Rewrite*](./2025/06/04.md).
+&nbsp;&nbsp;The latest blog post was uploaded on [22 June 2025: *Blog Fixes, Progress Report*](./2025/06/22.md).
 You can find it and other entries on the left side of the page, under the Blog category.

 ## How do I make mods?
 Where's the code documentation?